Michigan Football Support Staff: Medicine/Athletic Training

 Football Athletic Trainer

-Phil Johnson is in his 11th year as the assistant athletic trainer with the Michigan football program following a year with the track and field and field hockey teams.
-He is responsible for the daily prevention, treatment and management of athletic injuries, as well as assisting in the coordination of all the health needs of the student-athletes.
+Phil Johnson is in his 16th year with the Michigan football program, working in the role of associate head athletic trainer.
+He began working with the football team following a year of service to U-M with the track and field and field hockey teams.
+Johnson is responsible for the daily prevention, treatment and management of athletic injuries as well as assisting in the coordination of all the health needs of the student-athletes.

 Johnson did his undergraduate work at the University of Iowa where he worked with a number of athletic teams during his four years.
 Upon completion of his bachelor of science degree in exercise science at Iowa in 1997, Johnson became a certified athletic trainer.
 He did his graduate work at Penn State University, working with the women's soccer, men's gymnastics, ice hockey and rugby teams.
 He earned a master of science degree in kinesiology in 1999.